by ProcureDeskLast Updated : Jul-31-2020

 4. A tool to upload data to your accounting system.

-The easiest way to calculate this cost to look at the past 12 month invoices or your credit card statements and identify charges related to these systems.
+The easiest way to calculate this cost is to look at the past 12-month invoices or your credit card statements and identify charges related to these systems.

-This is the cost to manually enter the data in your accounting system.
+This is the cost to enter the data into your accounting system manually.

-As per a recent survey by Levvel 86% of the SME’s and 65% of mid-market firms are still processing the invoices manually.
+As per a recent survey by Levvel, 86% of SMEs and 65% of mid-market firms are still processing invoices manually.

-The easiest way to calculate this cost is to identify the FTE’s who are working on processing the invoices.
-You might have multiple shared resources working on processing invoices.
-If you are even processing 100-150 invoices/month.
+The easiest way to calculate this cost is to identify the FTEs working on processing the invoices.
+You might have multiple shared resources working on processing invoices if you are even processing 100-150 invoices/per month.
 You could assume .5 FTE as the cost.

 As per a recent study by research firm Levvel, the average invoice approval cycle is 2-3 approvals per invoice.

 This is the time spent by different people in approving the invoices.
-You could easily assume $100/hour or more as the cost and based on the time spent, one can calculate the cost of the approval process.
+You could easily assume $100/hour or more as the cost, and based on the time spent, one can calculate the approval process cost.

-Now you have all your costs, all you have to do it to take the annual volume and total cost and calculate the average cost to process an invoice.
+Now that you have all your costs, you must take the annual volume and total cost and calculate the average cost to process an invoice.

 Let’s assume you are processing 3000 invoices annually.
-If the average cost is $10 as some of the benchmarks suggest, then the total annual cost is $30,000.
-Now that might not be a lot depending upon your company size but as you scale your business, this cost would also increase.
+If the average cost is $10, as some of the benchmarks suggest, the total annual cost is $30,000.
+Now that might not be a lot depending upon your company size, but this cost would also increase as you scale your business.